Opinion | The child tax credit must become permanent. And refundable.

 All three fears are misplaced.
 The refundable child tax credit is not inflationary if paid for; is not a disincentive to work; and ought to be viewed as a public investment with a high rate of return.

 Concerns about inflation are pervasive today, but the child tax credit is not inflationary if paid for with new revenue.
 There is plenty of room to raise taxes on a progressive basis, without economically harmful effects, and there are many revenue options that would be constructive for our economy when used for investments that broaden opportunity.
 Income and capital gains tax rates are historically low.
-House Democrats have proposed raising the top long-term capital gains rate to 25 percent from 20 percent (exclusive of the ACA surtax) and imposing a new 3 percent income surtax on individuals earning over $5 million a year.
+House Democrats have proposed raising the top long-term capital gains rate to 25 percent from 20 percent and imposing a new 3 percent income surtax on individuals earning over $5 million a year.

 I support all of this.
 Highly profitable corporations — whose success often traces back to public investment in research, technology, infrastructure and education — can and should pay more to support those very investments.
 Raising the corporate tax rate to 26.5 percent, as has been proposed by House tax writers, is also economically sensible.